About Chris Macke

 Chris Macke is the founder of Solutionomics, an independent, non-partisan platform dedicated to developing and disseminating solutions for creating a more dynamic American economy.
 Solutionomics is not affiliated with or working on behalf of a political party, Super PAC or lobbyist.

-Macke’s focus is on creating an ROI based corporate tax policy; replacing harmful global trade myths and policies with reality-based economic and global trade strategies and maintaining a financial system that provides a stable source of capital for consumers and businesses.
+Macke’s focus is on creating ROI based solutions for corporate tax policy; replacing harmful global trade myths and policies with reality-based economic and global trade strategies; maintaining a financial system that provides a stable source of capital for consumers and businesses; expanding the middle class; and increasing Congressional transparency and accountability.

 Macke leverages his industry experience to:

-Macke earned a B.A. degree in political science studying political campaign strategy at the University of Southern California and an M.B.A. from the Kelley School of Business at Indiana University specializing in investment underwriting and analysis.
+Macke earned a B.A. degree in political science studying political campaign strategy at the University of Southern California and an M.B.A. from the Kelley School of Business at Indiana University.

 He has served on the boards of the Seattle, Chicago and Indianapolis chapters of Big Brothers Big Sisters and has been a Big Brother.
 Macke lives in Los Angeles.